 These chemicals control our body clock meaning it could take longer to actually fall asleep.
 Also, staring at your phone for hours on end can cause eye strain, neck pain and can trigger headaches so it is a good idea to try to switch off anything electronic an hour before bed to help your brain wind down.

 Take a Warm Bath: For this technique to work at its best, make sure that your bath is only warm and not too hot, in order to help your body reach the ideal temperature for resting.
 If you do this regularly, it may help your body recognise that it is coming to the end of the day and will soon be time for bed.

 Organise Your Thoughts: Grab a notebook and write down all of your worries from the day, any other thoughts and anything that you need to get done.
 You can then go to sleep with a completely clear mind, knowing that these things will be written down, ready for you to work through in the morning.

 A Cup of Tea: Obviously, having a cup of coffee before bed will keep you up all night but a nice warm cup of decaffeinated, herbal tea can help to relax and calm the body.

 Why not try these tips tonight and over the next week?
 Soon enough you should start to see a difference in the quality of your sleep, translating to much more productive days.
-If you do find you are still suffering with a headache, Nurofen Express Liquid Capsules are on hand to relieve pain quickly and help get you back to feeling yourself.
+If you do find you are still suffering from a headache, Nurofen Express Liquid Capsules are on hand to help relieve pain and help get you back to feeling yourself.
 Active ingredient – Ibuprofen.
-Always read the label and if symptom persist or get worse, it's best to seek medical advice from a doctor.
+Always read the label and if symptoms persist or get worse, it's best to seek medical advice from a doctor.